tanner-johnson2718/MEME_OS_3/Linking/README.md

 116e:	8b 05 9c 2e 00 00    	mov    0x2e9c(%rip),%eax        # 4010 <exe_gbl>
 ```

 But how did it compute this?
 First off by examining `exe` we can see that the .data sections of the two input object files have been merged and have runtime address.
 Thus our target symbol has a runtime address.
 Also the .text sections of the object files have been merged into one and we have an offset into the orginal `exe.o` .text section where are symbol reference resides.
 With all this we can compute the offset placed in the assembly code above.
 Let $S$ be the runtime address of the symbol after it is merged.
 Let $O$ be the offset of the symbol reference which comes from the relocation table.
 Let $L$ be the runtime address of where the `exe.o` .text section got loaded.
-So our final PC relative address $A$ is $A=S-(L+O).
+So our final PC relative address $A$ is $A=S-(L+O)$.
 We can disasemble the final `exe` to get these values.

 * $S=0x4010$
 * $O=0x27$